-The USAF operates a myriad of online entities, including websites for the USAF Academy, USAF ROTC, USAF Thunderbirds, and the Air Force Live Blog, among others.
-Our CSTAR analysis focuses on the USAF's two primary websites: the official af.mil web presence and the Airforce.com marketing and recruiting website.
+The USAF operates a myriad of online entities, including websites for the USAF Academy, USAF ROTC, and the Air Force Live Blog, among others.
+Our CSR analysis focuses on the USAF's two primary websites: the official af.mil web presence and the Airforce.com marketing and recruiting website.

-Af.mil scores an alarmingly low 373 CSTAR rating due to several critical security flaws including lack of sitewide SSL, server information leakage, and missing SPF/DNSSEC.
+Af.mil scores an alarmingly low 373 CSR rating due to several critical security flaws including lack of sitewide SSL, server information leakage, and missing SPF/DNSSEC.

 Don't let undue cyber risk exposure escalate into data breaches and outages.
 Find out today how the world's leading enterprises are using UpGuard's cyber resilience platform to bolster their digital defenses and cyber resilience postures.